pollen-robotics/reachy_2023/README.md

 If you see a full_kit robot (torso, head and arms) inside rviz, then it should mean that most stuff went right, or at least that not everything went wrong.

-Fake robot cna allow to test the bare minimum.
+Fake robot enables to test the bare minimum.
-To actually some code, we will escalate this replacing fake by gazebo simulation.
+To actually run some code, we will escalate this replacing fake by gazebo simulation.

 #### Gazebo
 ```commandline